 Staffing and Salaries

-Funding provided under the heading of staffing and salaries can be used to pay staff to deliver the outputs associated with your agreed delivery plan, including full-time and part-time staff and associated costs such as travel, preparation time, AccessNI Fees, Employer National Insurance and Employer Pension Contributions and overnight allowances.
+Funding provided under the heading of staffing and salaries can be used to pay employed staff to deliver the outputs associated with your agreed delivery plan for full-time and part-time staff.

 Youth organisations in receipt of EA Funding (public monies) must strictly adhere to these guidelines, failure to do so may result at verification on expenditure being disallowed.